 - Serve as liaison between research units, central offices and funding agencies.

 - Review budgets and related justification for appropriateness and completeness of content.
-Ensures that all applicable indirect costs have been applied.

 - Ensure compliance in all other areas related to grant and contract management, including sponsoring organization guidelines, internal protocols, accurate protocol information within grant documents, conflicts of interest, etc.

 - Manage all assigned grant submissions to ensure timeliness and accuracy.